How I Wrote a Knitting Book

 Like all journeys, this one began with a single step.
 I was at a house party and innocently told a friend, "I'd like to start a writing group."

 I immediately began to benefit from the group.
-The first lesson I learnt was in order for skills to be sharpened you have to practice them.
+The first lesson I learnt was in order for skills to be sharpened, you have to practice them.
 So I made a commitment to write daily.

 I had tried this strategy before and had failed miserably.
-Not wanting this same fate I decided to go public by way of a blog.
+Not wanting this same fate, I decided to go public by way of a blog.

 I began to write about my passion: knitting.
-Each time I did this my readership grew.
+Each time I did this, my readership grew.
 People were actually logging on to read my writing.
 Go figure?
 It amazed me.

 Still, the sheer volume of writing scared me.
 Even a short book is 100 pages.
 How could I write 100 pages?

-Day after day I wrote.
+Day after day, I wrote.
 I kept the good bits and forgot about the bad.

-I shared my best stuff not only with my blogging readership but with the talented writers of the writers' group.
+I shared my best stuff not only with my blogging readership but also with the talented writers of the writers' group.
 They gave me the feedback I needed in order to grow.

 Recently, a friend, clutching the CD in her hands, said, "You should be very proud."